history

 Henry Mills typewriter patent of 1714.

-In 1714, British engineer Henry Mills obtained the first patent (No. 376) for a ‘Machine for Transcribing Letters’ on paper that would be equal to the quality of printing.
-His words clearly convey what a typewriter would be and they are regarded as the first description of a typewriter.
+In 1714, British engineer Henry Mill was granted the first known patent (No. 376) for a “Machine for Transcribing Letters” onto paper with the appearance of print.
+Although no design details are known, his wording clearly anticipates the concept of the typewriter and is widely regarded as the earliest description of such a device.

 ‘An artificial machine or method for the impressing one after another, as in writing, whereby all writings whatsoever may be engrossed in paper or parchment so neat and exact as not to be distinguished from print.’